- Legal background

 These guidelines are intended to cover situations where the School receives requests from agencies connected with law enforcement for personal data about students, staff or other individuals whose information is in the School's custody.
 Usually, such requests will come from the police.
 However, other government agencies may also request data for law enforcement purposes, such as the Department for Work and Pensions, local authorities, HM Customs and Revenue and UK Visas and Immigration (UKVI).

 Personal data held by SOAS must be managed in accordance with the General Data Protection Regulation and the Data Protection Act (2018), collectively "data protection law".
-The School's Data Protection Policy provides general guidance on the situations in which personal data can be disclosed and transferred outside the School.
-In general, care should be taken to ensure that the processing of data disclosed to law enforcement agencies is "fair and lawful" in accordance with the first principle of the GDPR, and that the processing is covered in the School's privacy notices.
+In general, care should be taken to ensure that the processing of data disclosed to law enforcement agencies is "lawful and fair" in accordance with the first principle of the GDPR, and that the processing is covered in the School's Privacy Notices.

-- The information is required for safeguarding national security (DPA section 26); or
+- The information is required for safeguarding national security (section 110 of the DPA); or

-- Failure to provide the data would prejudice the prevention or detection of crime, the apprehension or prosecution of offenders, or the assessment or collection of any tax or duty (Schedule 1 Part 2 Clause 1 of the DPA).
+- Failure to provide the data would prejudice the prevention or detection of crime, the apprehension or prosecution of offenders, or the assessment or collection of any tax or duty (Schedule 2 Part 1 Paragraph 2 of the DPA).

 Personal data may also be disclosed without contravening the DPA where the disclosure is required by law.
 For example, the Social Security Fraud Act 2001 requires education institutions to provide any information to authorised officers of the Department for Work and Pensions or local authorities which they require for the investigation of fraud against the state benefit system.
 Refusal to provide the information can lead to prosecution of the institution.